EarthSciML/EarthSciMLBase.jl/docs/src/operator.md

     windspeed ~ lat + lon + lev,
     x ~ 1.0 / EarthSciMLBase.lon2meters(lat),
     y ~ 1.0 / EarthSciMLBase.lat2meters,
-    z ~ 1.0 / lev,
+    z ~ 1.0 / lev
 ]
-sys = ODESystem(eqs, t; name=:sys)
+sys = ODESystem(eqs, t; name = :sys)
 ```

 The equations above don't really have any physical meaning, but they include two state variables, some parameters, and a constant.
 There is also a variable `windspeed` which is "observed" based on the parameters, rather than being a state variable, which will be important later.

 ## Operator